 This vaccination will provide protection against bacteria that cause serious infections in your brain (meningitis) and blood (septicaemia).

 - Bexsero (meningococcal B vaccine) is provided free for all Aboriginal children at 6 weeks, 4 months and 12 months of age.

-- Aboriginal children less than 2 years of age can receive catch up doses of Bexsero until 30 June 2023
+- Aboriginal children can receive catch up doses of Bexsero until they turn 2.

 - There is an increased risk of fever associated with Bexsero in children less than 2 years of age.
 These children are therefore recommended to receive paracetamol with each dose of Bexsero.
 Paracetamol should be given as follows: